clemaitre58/ProjSkeletonCpp/README.md

 `make` or `make -j n` where `n` is the number of cores to use for the compilation

 * A folder bin will be created at the same level as the build directory.

+# Remarks

+* If you add new file or remove some other, you have to create the makefile again:

+`cmake ../src`